psyinfra/onyo/CONTRIBUTING.md

 ## Code Conventions

 Onyo follows a set of development and coding conventions throughout its code base.
-For linting and type checking, Onyo uses flake8 and Pyre.
+For linting and type checking, Onyo uses ruff and Pyre.
 The following sections describe conventions followed in this project, additionally to the [PEP 8 Style Guide](https://peps.python.org/pep-0008/).